 Before & After / By Serena Solomon / November 30, 2017

-A Condo Overhaul Begins with a Kitchen Sink
+A Condo Overhaul with Room to Spare

 Sarah and Craig, along with their two shelter pets, Willie (the cat) and Quincy (the dog), had lived in a rather tiny 700-square-foot Manhattan apartment for four years.
 When they moved into a modern Long Island City condo in 2013, the 1,160-square-foot one-bedroom felt like the Great Plains.
 “Initially, we were so thrilled to have so much space that we didn’t think about improving it,” said Sarah.
 Over time, ideas for possible tweaks, refinements, and overall improvements began jumping out at them.
 Among the wish list: creating a second bedroom, revamping the bathrooms, and harnessing the potential of a few pockets of what seemed like dead space.
 But the thing that ultimately motivated Sarah and Craig (particularly Craig) was the disproportionately small kitchen sink—a big, white farmhouse sink they had their eye on seemed a much better fit for their large apartment.
 “We like to joke that our entire renovation started with the kitchen sink,” said Sarah.